-Please follow the link below to registration form and complete all required fields.
-State Surgeon General Scott A. Rivkees issued a Public Health Advisory on January 21, 2021 prioritizing vaccines for residents and seasonal residents of Florida in conjunction with Executive Order 20-315.
+Per Florida State Surgeon General, Scott Rivkees, Public Health Advisory, the prioritization of COVID-19 vaccines is to be intended for Floridians.
 To receive the COVID-19 vaccine in Florida, you must bring proof of residency.
 Please see this residency notice for the requirements needed to prove residency.

 -a resident of the State of Florida able to demonstrate residency consistent with the criteria set forth in 381.986(5)(b), Fla.
 Stat.; or

--an individual present in Florida for the purpose of providing health care services involving direct contact with patients.”
+-an individual present in Florida for the purpose of providing health care services involving direct contact with patients.

-If you are not comfortable using the form, please call the DOH Alachua COVID-19 hotline at 352-334-8810 7 days a week, 8:00am to midnight.
+If you are not comfortable using the online form, please call the DOH-Alachua's COVID-19 hotline at 352-334-8810; 7 days a week, 8:00am to midnight.